 Consuming alcoholic beverages

 Under section 218 of the Criminal Code serving alcoholic beverages to person under the age of 18 is a criminal offence.
 The provision of section 4 (1) of the Law No. 37/1989 Coll. on protection from alcoholism and other addictions forbids serving, selling or otherwise providing to persons younger than 18 years of age any alcoholic beverage.
 The law also bans selling tobacco products to persons younger than 16 years of age.
 According to section 4 (3), the offices of government authorities can in their districts limit or ban the sale of addictive products, or other products which include these, to persons under the age of 18.
-According to ection 5 of the Law, anyone who sells or serves alcoholic beverages is obliged to refuse the sale of them to a person who does not seem to fulfil the age condition, unless such a person proves her/his age by an official ID.
+According to section 5 of the Law, anyone who sells or serves alcoholic beverages is obliged to refuse the sale of them to a person who does not seem to fulfil the age condition, unless such a person proves her/his age by an official ID.
 The legal representatives of the child are obliged to follow all the above-mentioned bans as well.

 Age of consent